Annette Willson – a bit about me and what motivates me

 Being on this squad required commitment and my life was full I was not set up to leave my business, my home, and my children, and travel 3 hours for training camps.
 I just could not get there.

-My horse developed a splint, it was removed and within a week I had a dead horse, post-surgery colic.
+My horse developed a splint, it was removed, and within a week, I had a dead horse, post-surgery colic.

-Two years later my mother died and I felt I had reached the end of everything (2001).
+Two years later, my mother died, and I felt I had reached the end of everything (2001).

 My new plan transferred from riding to rider training.

-First up I started to review the value of a riding lesson.
+First up, I started to review the value of a riding lesson.

-Riding instructors seem to have knowledge of training the horse but very little knowledge of training the rider.
+knowledge of training the rider.
 It seemed the rider had to acquire these skills “naturally”.
-Are all riders “natural riders” or do many have the same confusion I had?
+Are all riders “natural riders”, or do many have the same confusion I had?

-ersal.
 To ride a horse with big paces is a skill of its own.
 To apply aids with precision and accuracy is an even greater skill.
 It requires excellent balance and coordination.
-It requires suppleness and flexibility in the rider and it absolutely requires independent isolation of all body parts to apply the aids correctly.
+It requires suppleness and flexibility in the rider, and it absolutely requires independent isolation of all body parts to apply the aids correctly.

 I thought to myself, she could not teach any rider to ride her horse, but I could.
 At that instant, I knew my knowledge was what other riders and instructors did not have or maybe did not use.
 I knew then I could teach any rider to ride because I know rider biomechanics.
 Back in 2001, no one had even thought of rider biomechanics.